 The purpose of the Juan Linz Prize is to honour a prominent scholar engaged in the Decentralization, Multinational and Multiethnic Integration and Federalism Comparative Research, of which Juan Linz was a master.
-The recipient presents
+The recipient presents the Juan Linz lecture at the IPSA World Congress.
+The award is made on the recommendation of the COPA.

-- 2021 Thomas Risse
+2021 Thomas Risse

-- 2018 Adam Przeworski
+2018 Adam Przeworski

-- 2016 Fritz Scharpf
+2016 Fritz Scharpf

-- 2014 Brendan O'Leary
+2014 Brendan O'Leary